Schedule of Events

 Legal and Bureaucratic Issues

 - All racers and must sign the Accident Waiver and Release of Liability / Release of Name and Likeness.
-Please open this PDF link, type in your info, print it, then sign it, and bring it to the race: BWCFwaiver
+Please open this PDF link, type in your info, print it, then sign it, and bring it to the race.

 - All racers must be willing to submit to a drug urine test before (at any point prior to the race, after being officially confirmed for entry), during (at any time), or after the race (up to 90 days after the conclusion of the race).
 If any WADA banned substances are detected, the racer will be disqualified from competition, listed as DISQUALIFIED FOR DOPING in the final standings of the race, and banned for life from any AdventureCORPS event.
 Refusal to submit a urine specimen upon demand will also result in the racer being disqualified from competition, being listed as DISQUALIFIED FOR DOPING in the final standings of the race, and being banned for life from any AdventureCORPS event.

-The Official Charity of BADWATER CAPE FEAR is the Bald Head Island Conservancy, a leader in barrier island conservation, preservation and education.
-Race participants will appreciate that BHIC cares for this race route’s pristine setting and its role as sea turtle nesting site, and will be encouraged to fundraise for BHIC and support its mission.
+The Official Charity of BADWATER CAPE FEAR is the Bald Head Island Conservancy, a leader in barrier island conservation, preservation, and education.
+Race participants will appreciate that BHIC cares for this race route’s pristine setting and its role as sea turtle nesting site, and are encouraged to fundraise for BHIC and support its mission.
+They also host our pre-activities, one of the three checkpoints, and the finish line.
+Their gift shop is AMAZING!
 Learn more at www.bhic.org.

-The goal of this race is raise $10,000 for the Bald Head Island Conservancy, which is enough to purchase one of the special electric UTV electric vehicles which BHIC uses to patrol the beach and care for sea turtle nesting sites, as shown below.
+The goal of this race is annually raise $10,000 for the Bald Head Island Conservancy, which is enough to purchase one of the special UTV vehicles which BHIC uses to patrol the beach and care for sea turtle nesting sites, as shown below.

 All racers are encouraged to support BHIC and all money donated or raised by them will count towards this ambitious goal.
 If $10,000 or more is raised by BADWATER runners, staff, family, and friends, the BADWATER® logo will be emblazoned on the new UTV!

-Above: A BHIC volunteer installs a special protective screen around a sea turtle nest, having accessed the location with a special electric UTV.
+Above: A BHIC volunteer installs a special protective screen around a sea turtle nest, having accessed the location with a special UTV vehicle.
 Location: East Beach, between Cape Fear and Fort Fisher (along the Badwater Cape Fear race route.)